Essential Supplements 101: A Foundational Guide to Micronutrient Optimization (2026)

 2. Bioavailability: The 2026 “Bio-Bonanza”

 A nutrient is only as good as your body’s ability to absorb it.
-In the industry, we call this Bioavailability.
+In the industry, we call this “bioavailability.”

-• Liposomal Delivery: The biggest breakthrough in 2026 is Liposomal Encapsulation.
-By wrapping nutrients in a tiny “bubble” of fat (phospholipids), supplements like Vitamin C or Glutathione can bypass stomach acid and be delivered directly into the bloodstream.
+Chelated Forms: Always look for minerals bound to amino acids (like magnesium glycinate).
+Unlike cheaper magnesium oxide (which has an absorption rate as low as 4%), glycinate uses amino acid transporters to bypass digestive barriers.
+Liposomal Delivery: The biggest breakthrough in 2026 is liposomal encapsulation.
+By wrapping nutrients in a tiny “bubble” of fat (phospholipids), supplements like vitamin C or glutathione can bypass stomach acid and be delivered directly into the bloodstream.

 Essential Supplements 101